MicrosoftDocs/visualstudio-docs/docs/devinit/devinit-and-codespaces.md

 > [!IMPORTANT]
 > Before integrating devinit with your codespace you first need to make sure you have a `.devinit.json` file that defines your dependencies.
 For more information on how to create a `.devinit.json` read the [getting started documentation](getting-started-with-devinit.md).

-Inside a GitHub codespace your application is built and run in the cloud.
-As it's in the cloud it doesn't have access to your local resources on your machine, resources such as tools, or programs you might have installed locally.
-If your application needs any system wide dependencies to be installed or configured it needs to be done on each codespace.
+Inside of a GitHub Codespace, your application is built and run in the cloud.
+As it's in the cloud it doesn't have access to local resources on your machines.
+These include tools or programs that you have installed locally.
+If your application needs any system-wide dependencies to be installed or configured, it needs to be done on each Codespace.
 The easiest way to achieve that is to use a `.devinit.json` file.

-To make sure that a codespace is created with the dependencies your app needs, `devinit` needs to be ran when the codespace is created.
-Which can be done by calling `devinit init` from the `postCreateCommand` defined in a `.devcontainer.json` file placed in the repo root.
+To make sure that a codespace is created with the dependencies your application needs, `devinit` needs to be ran when the codespace is created.
+This can be done by calling `devinit init` from the `postCreateCommand` defined in a `.devcontainer.json` file placed in the repo root.
 The string(s) in `postCreateCommand` are executed in the default shell, after the repo is cloned in the codespace.
 You can read more about `postCreateCommand` in the GitHub Codespaces [customization documentation](https://docs.github.com/github/developing-online-with-codespaces/configuring-codespaces-for-your-project).
 To add the `devinit` command, you can add `devinit init` to the `postCreateCommand` as shown in the examples below.

 You can also execute `devinit init -f <path to .devinit.json>` from the Visual Studio Integrated Terminal once connected to your codespace.